 FAQS

-• Staff, faculty, and students at all UW campuses and locations as well as any member of the public
+- Staff, faculty, students at all UW campuses and locations, and any member of the public who wishes to share concerns they have observed or been made aware of.

-It is important to know that the University’s ability to investigate and respond to anonymous reports is limited.
-If you wish to remain anonymous but want to provide contact information, you should use a non-university-affiliated email address that does not have your name or other identifying information.
+The University’s ability to investigate and respond to anonymous reports is limited.
+If you wish to remain anonymous but want to provide contact information, you can use a non-university-affiliated email address that does not include your name or other identifying information.
 We will still receive the submission and respond to the email address provided.

 You may also report anonymously to SafeCampus, the University of Washington’s violence prevention and response program.
 SafeCampus will listen to your concerns and provide guidance and safety plans tailored to your situation.
 You can reach them by calling 206-685-7233 or emailing safecampus@uw.edu.